Dwayne ‘The Rock’ Johnson, Emily Blunt, & Jack Whitehall Have Fun At The Gym

 “Let’s go watch some Quidditch, I’m Mary Poppins – yes it’s cool, it’s iconic, it’s you,” the actor jokes.

-Blunt then jokes with Dwayne to :never do that again” while Whitehall also chimes in and says “no negativity.”
+Blunt then jokes with Dwayne to “never do that again” while Whitehall also chimes in and says “no negativity.”

 But after all of the joking back and forth, Whitehall, Blunt, and Johnson prove that there are no hard feelings and the cast hugs it out.
 So far, the video has already gotten a lot of attention with over 3,9 million views in addition to 2,700 likes.